wyne-ybanez/SneakrHead/README.md

 The main target audience of the website are online shoppers particularly those who are into sports brands, trainers and sneakers.
 The site will implement a header image of a popular sports brand's trainers and this will communicate what the site is about, an e-commerce store for sneakers.
 The website allows like minded sneaker fans to search, purchase and create an account.

 The store will utilise and effective navigation and search functionality so as to assist potential buyers with viewing and browsing.
 This strategy will also allow established users to easily view products they may want to purchase.
-The site will also utilise a shopping cart functionality.
-Where the user will be notified every time they add an item to their cart.
-This cart will also be easily accessible so as to allow the user to find out what they have placed in their cart and encourage them to checkout.
+The site will also utilise a shopping basket functionality.
+Where the user will be notified every time they add an item to their basket.
+This basket will also be easily accessible so as to allow the user to find out what they have placed in their basket and encourage them to checkout.

 #### Site Goals

 - To bring together 'Sneaker Heads', shoppers and users who are fanatic about getting branded and popular trainers/sneakers.
-- To help these users/shoppers browse for and purchase sneakers.
+- To allow these shoppers to create a profile, track their orders and purchase remotely.
-- To allow the shop owner to gain profits, edit their listings and scale their business.
+- To allow the shop owner to scale their business easily and earn profits.

 ### User stories